Eaton (NYSE:ETN) Price Target Increased to $385.00 by Analysts at Jefferies Financial Group

-Eaton (NYSE:ETN – Free Report) had its price target upped by Jefferies Financial Group from $370.00 to $385.00 in a research report sent to investors on Thursday morning, Benzinga reports.
-The firm currently has a buy rating on the industrial products company’s stock.
+Eaton (NYSE:ETN – Free Report) had its price objective upped by Jefferies Financial Group from $370.00 to $385.00 in a report published on Thursday morning, Benzinga reports.
+They currently have a buy rating on the industrial products company’s stock.

-Other analysts also recently issued reports about the stock.
-The Goldman Sachs Group boosted their price target on shares of Eaton from $287.00 to $328.00 and gave the stock a buy rating in a research report on Friday, March 15th.
-Barclays upped their target price on Eaton from $316.00 to $318.00 and gave the stock an equal weight rating in a research report on Wednesday.
-Mizuho reissued a buy rating and issued a $355.00 price objective (up previously from $340.00) on shares of Eaton in a research note on Wednesday, May 1st.
-Argus upped their price objective on Eaton from $290.00 to $350.00 and gave the company a buy rating in a report on Thursday, May 2nd.
-Finally, Wolfe Research reiterated an underperform rating and issued a $312.00 price target on shares of Eaton in a research report on Monday, April 8th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and fourteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Eaton presently has an average rating of Moderate Buy and an average target price of $323.06.
+Several other analysts have also recently issued reports on the company.
+Royal Bank of Canada upgraded Eaton from a sector perform rating to an outperform rating and upped their price objective for the company from $286.00 to $371.00 in a research note on Friday, April 5th.
+Mizuho reiterated a buy rating and set a $355.00 price target (up from $340.00) on shares of Eaton in a research report on Wednesday, May 1st.
+JPMorgan Chase & Co. increased their price target on Eaton from $279.00 to $325.00 and gave the stock an overweight rating in a research report on Wednesday, May 1st.
+The Goldman Sachs Group increased their price target on Eaton from $287.00 to $328.00 and gave the stock a buy rating in a research report on Friday, March 15th.
+Finally, Wolfe Research reiterated an underperform rating and set a $312.00 price target on shares of Eaton in a research report on Monday, April 8th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and fourteen have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of Moderate Buy and an average price target of $323.06.

 Eaton Trading Up 0.5 %

 Eaton (NYSE:ETN – Get Free Report) last announced its quarterly earnings data on Tuesday, April 30th.
-The industrial products company reported $2.40 earnings per share for the quarter, beating the consensus estimate of $2.28 by $0.12.
-The firm had revenue of $5.94 billion during the quarter, compared to analyst estimates of $5.91 billion.
+The industrial products company reported $2.40 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.28 by $0.12.
 Eaton had a return on equity of 20.69% and a net margin of 14.38%.
-Eaton’s quarterly revenue was up 8.4% on a year-over-year basis.
-During the same period in the previous year, the company earned $1.88 earnings per share.
-As a group, research analysts expect that Eaton will post 10.55 EPS for the current fiscal year.
+The firm had revenue of $5.94 billion for the quarter, compared to analysts’ expectations of $5.91 billion.
+During the same quarter in the prior year, the firm posted $1.88 earnings per share.
+Eaton’s revenue for the quarter was up 8.4% compared to the same quarter last year.
+As a group, sell-side analysts predict that Eaton will post 10.56 earnings per share for the current fiscal year.

 Eaton Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, May 24th.
-Shareholders of record on Monday, May 6th were issued a dividend of $0.94 per share.
+The company also recently declared a quarterly dividend, which was paid on Friday, May 24th.
+Shareholders of record on Monday, May 6th were paid a dividend of $0.94 per share.
 This represents a $3.76 dividend on an annualized basis and a yield of 1.14%.
-The ex-dividend date of this dividend was Friday, May 3rd.
-Eaton’s payout ratio is 44.39%.
+The ex-dividend date was Friday, May 3rd.
+Eaton’s payout ratio is currently 44.39%.

-In related news, insider Peter Denk sold 2,416 shares of the business’s stock in a transaction on Wednesday, May 8th.
-The stock was sold at an average price of $331.84, for a total value of $801,725.44.
-Following the sale, the insider now owns 5,086 shares of the company’s stock, valued at approximately $1,687,738.24.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-0.53% of the stock is currently owned by insiders.
+In other Eaton news, insider Peter Denk sold 2,416 shares of the stock in a transaction on Wednesday, May 8th.
+The stock was sold at an average price of $331.84, for a total transaction of $801,725.44.
+Following the completion of the transaction, the insider now directly owns 5,086 shares of the company’s stock, valued at approximately $1,687,738.24.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+0.53% of the stock is currently owned by corporate insiders.

 Eaton Corporation plc operates as a power management company worldwide.
 The company's Electrical Americas and Electrical Global segment provides electrical components, industrial components, power distribution and assemblies, residential products, single and three phase power quality and connectivity products, wiring devices, circuit protection products, utility power distribution products, power reliability equipment, and services, as well as hazardous duty electrical equipment, emergency lighting, fire detection, explosion-proof instrumentation, and structural support systems.